yevagorbachev/MKS65C_Final/README.md

       ```
       Proper notation for a move is the letter of the piece followed by the starting square, then the destination square.
       *Example: pe2e4 moves your pawn on e2 to e4*
-   4. The game ends when your king is in checkmate
+   4. The game ends when your king is in checkmate.
+Have fun!

 ## Known Bugs
   *